18F/api-standards/README.md

 Whenever feasible, design an API in parallel with an accompanying integration of that API.

 ### Developers Are Your End Users
-Consider developers who will be using your APIs, from initial investigation to production usage.
-Several items provide a better developer experience.
+Consider developers who will be using your APIs.
+Their path to using your API will include discovery and inital investigation, sample API calls, development and testing, deployment and production usage.
+Consider each of these functions in your documentation, support, and change notification process.

-#### Provide Documentation
+### Provide Documentation
 The developer's first exposure to your API will likely be the documentation that you provide.
 GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your API.

 At a minimum, API documentation should provide: